bieehoang/bamboo_store/README.md

 Welcome to my project, it's a web store I build like VietGangz, a store of a fashion brand.
-To see it you need to open Frontend Folder then copy the link I wrote here and paste in any browsers you are using. // // Published at https://qiese.github.io/bamboo-store //
+To see it you need to open Frontend Folder then copy the link I wrote here and paste in any browsers you are using. //

 Posion: developer, designer, tester Team size: 1 The language programming: